National Register of Historic Places listings in Albemarle County, Virginia

 This is a list of the National Register of Historic Places listings in Albemarle County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Albemarle County, Virginia, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

+This list does not include properties and districts located entirely within the city limits of Charlottesville, which is separate from Albemarle County despite being surrounded by it.

-There are 103 properties and districts listed on the National Register in the county, including 5 National Historic Landmarks.
+There are 105 properties and districts listed on the National Register in the county, including 5 National Historic Landmarks.
 Another property was once listed but has been removed.